 More than half don't feel confident that government-backed safety nets like welfare or unemployment would support them if they did indeed lose their job during a recession.
 These existential worries are likely exacerbated by the fact that many people feel they don't have enough money saved to weather a recession, with 61% of those who make under \$55,000 a year saying so, and 53% of women (vs. 34% of men).

 How people think a recession would impact their jobs

-Think it would prevent them from getting a raise 47% 54% 39%
+prevent them from getting a raise General population

 Ages 16-34 Ages 35-44